peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public int GetLowBit();

 Gets the lowest set bit in this number's absolute value.
-(This will also be the lowest set bit in the number's two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)).).
+(This will also be the lowest set bit in the number's two's-complement form (see[
+         &#x22;Forms of numbers&#x22;
+      ](PeterO.Numbers.EDecimal.md)).).

 <b>Return Value:</b>

-A 32-bit signed integer.
+The lowest bit set in the number, starting at 0.
+Returns -1 if this value is 0 or odd.

 <a id="GetLowBitAsEInteger"></a>
 ### GetLowBitAsEInteger

     public PeterO.Numbers.EInteger GetLowBitAsEInteger();

 Gets the lowest set bit in this number's absolute value.
-(This will also be the lowest set bit in the number's two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)).).
+(This will also be the lowest set bit in the number's two's-complement form (see[
+         &#x22;Forms of numbers&#x22;
+      ](PeterO.Numbers.EDecimal.md)).).

 <b>Return Value:</b>

-An arbitrary-precision integer.
+The lowest bit set in the number, starting at 0.
+Returns -1 if this value is 0 or odd.

 <a id="GetSignedBit_int"></a>
 ### GetSignedBit